 About Hazardous Travels

-The DFG Emmy-Noether Research Group "Hazardous Travels.
-Ghost Acres and the Global Waste Economy" investigates structures and dynamics of international hazardous waste trade since the 1970s.
-The team, consisting of three PhDs and one head of research, works with an asymmetrical comparison of "ghost acres" case studies from North America, Germany, Ecuador, and India.
-It seeks to understand how the system of the global waste economy simultaneously relied on structures of "voluntary exchange" of toxic materiality as well as "garbage imperialism" and environmental racism.
+We are a team of four researchers and one research assistant investigating the structures and dynamics of international hazardous waste trade since the 1970s.
+"Hazardous Travels.
+Ghost Acres and the Global Waste Economy" works with an asymmetrical comparison of "ghost acres" case studies from North America, Germany, Ecuador, and India.
+We seek to understand how the system of the global waste economy simultaneously relied on structures of "voluntary exchange" of toxic materiality as well as "garbage imperialism" and environmental racism.

 The project works with two concepts identified as fundamental to the functioning of the global waste economy post-1970s: (1) hazardous waste mobility and (2) emergence of “ghost acres” in the aftermath of the environmental turn.
 Moreover, the project postulates that after industrial countries’ 1970s environmental turn, nationally and regionally distinct waste regimes emerged and facilitated the exchange of toxic materiality within the global waste economy in the first place.
 One country's toxic waste become another country's recycling or secondary material.
 Western and non-Western ideologies of nature informed moreover, diverging practices of the use of nature in waste disposal schemes.

 - Hazardous Travels.
-Ghost Acres and the Global Waste Economy
+A Ship's Tale of U.S. Ghost Acres and the Global Waste Economy

 - Hazards in the Amazon: an Environmental History of Oil Production in Ecuador